bnaib/Hackathon_EORA_2020/README.md

 ### Usage and installing:
 - You must have a raised web server that supports php scripts
 - Copy files of project to web server
+    - dirs "img" and "css" - it is desing css and images
     - index.html - main page with links of process.php
     - ch.class.php - library with class for connect www.visionhub.ru
     - img.php - page for geting image